Let’s carry on by taking a spy at six film favourites from the 60s…

 And now for something completely random with six favourites, six different film genres, six different films with some familiar faces.

 Other notable mentions for great films I’ve seen should go to those reviewed already including Anne of the Thousand Days (1969), Half a Sixpence (1967) and The Manchurian Candidate (1962).
-Sixties treasured movies still to be reviewed – or just re-enjoyed – included The Dirty Dozen (1967) , Butch Cassidy and the Sundance Kid (1969) and Send Me No Flowers (1964).
+The sixties treasured movies still to be reviewed – or just re-enjoyed – include The Dirty Dozen (1967) and Butch Cassidy and the Sundance Kid (1969).

 Please note these are just a snapshot of my favourites from the sixties.
 So please don’t get upset if your best films aren’t mentioned or listed here.
 Your recommendations are of course welcome in the comments or as a film review request HERE.